 Member Contributions

 All members shall pay contributions on an annual basis in the amount determined by the Council on recommendation from the Finance and Audit Committee.
+Contributions may be determined as different amounts for each membership category but shall be the same for each Member within each membership category.

-Contributions are levied in accordance with the Financial Regulations.
+Contributions for membership categories are levied in accordance with the Financial Regulations.

 Failure to comply with the deadline for payment of contributions may result in suspension of membership rights or termination of membership in accordance with Article 5.3 of the Constitution and Article 10 of the Financial Regulations.